Fire is one of the five elements of feng shui. When used appropriately, the fire element can help improve the energetic circumstances of your life.

-Baguas and Fire
+Baguas and the Feng Shui Fire Element

 In the pre-heaven bagua (also known as pre-celestial and dealing with true, pure consciousness without physicality), li sits in the 9 o'clock (East) position, balanced with its opposite, ka, which is associated with the element of water (one yang surrounded by two yin lines) in the 3 o'clock position.
 In the pre-heaven bagua, the li trigram is associated with Spring, which is the birthing season of fire as the world begins to warm up.
 Fire peaks in the heat of summer.